integritychain/ml-dsa-rs/README.md

 ## Notes

 * This crate is fully functional and corresponds to the first initial public draft of FIPS 204.
-* Constant-time and precompute signing optimizations are a work-in-progress
+* Constant-time assurances target the source-code level only, and are a work in progress.
 * Note that FIPS 204 places specific requirements on randomness per section 3.5.1, hence the exposed `RNG`.
 * Requires Rust **1.72** or higher.
 The minimum supported Rust version may be changed in the future, but it will be done with a minor version bump.